NormXU/NormXU.github.io/_posts/2023-08-13-Rethinking-Rotary-Position-Embedding-2.md

 $$b=0.625$$ is an empirical value that can achieve optimal performance in an expanded long context; (Optimal values may vary across models, feel free to tune it), and we denoted this method as NTK-RoPE-mixed.

 ## Experiment
-We follow the same experiment setup as part 1 and compare the NTK-RoPE-mixed and NTK-RoPE-fixed in an extended context.
+We follow the same experiment setup as in part 1 and compare the NTK-RoPE-mixed and NTK-RoPE-fixed in an extended context.

 **Table 1**